omnistrate-oss/omnistrate-sdk-go/fleet/docs/ResourceNetworkTopologyResult.md

 NewResourceNetworkTopologyResultWithDefaults instantiates a new ResourceNetworkTopologyResult object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAdditionalEndpoints

+`func (o *ResourceNetworkTopologyResult) GetAdditionalEndpoints() map[string]ClusterEndpoint`

+GetAdditionalEndpoints returns the AdditionalEndpoints field if non-nil, zero value otherwise.

+### GetAdditionalEndpointsOk

+`func (o *ResourceNetworkTopologyResult) GetAdditionalEndpointsOk() (*map[string]ClusterEndpoint, bool)`

+GetAdditionalEndpointsOk returns a tuple with the AdditionalEndpoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalEndpoints

+`func (o *ResourceNetworkTopologyResult) SetAdditionalEndpoints(v map[string]ClusterEndpoint)`

+SetAdditionalEndpoints sets AdditionalEndpoints field to given value.

+### HasAdditionalEndpoints

+`func (o *ResourceNetworkTopologyResult) HasAdditionalEndpoints() bool`

+HasAdditionalEndpoints returns a boolean if a field has been set.

 ### GetAllowedIPRanges